A walk in olde Dulwich | History walk for the Dulwich Festival 2012

 Aside from the obvious landmarks in the village, Brian was able to point out which current houses were various shops during the Victorian times and how to tell the difference between early and late Georgian architecture, of which there are two impressive examples at the end of the High Street next to the Old Burial Ground.

 One of the main attractions of the tour was getting the rare chance to go inside the Old Burial Ground, which was in use from 1616 until 1858.
 The small cemetery has a Grade II-listed gate and is generally off-limits and locked.
-Once inside, we were given a talk about the various locals laid to rest, including the lawyer Richard Shawe (d.1816), who represented Governor General of India, Warren Hastings (1732-1818) during the longest trial in British legal history.
-Shawe used some of his legal earnings to building Casino House in nearby Herne Hill, with the house’s name living on today in Casino Avenue.
+Once inside, we were given a talk about the various locals laid to rest, including the lawyer Richard Shawe (1755-1816), who represented Governor General of India, Warren Hastings (1732-1818) during the longest trial in British legal history.
+Shawe used some of his legal earnings to build Casino House on nearby Dulwich Hill, with the house’s name living on today in Casino Avenue.

 Moving on, we were given the history of the two separate pubs The Crown and The Greyhound, which were demolished in late 19th century to make way for the current ‘Dog’.
 It was funny to hear that the 19th century residents of Dulwich have similar issues with traffic, noise pollution from nearby pubs, etc, that we have today, and how they dealt with them.
 No ASBOs in those days obviously…